Highlights from our One-Year Adventure So Far

 Gary and I both feel so blessed to be granted this one-year adventure and it is all possible due to his obtaining dual citizenship through Jure Sanguinis (bloodline) from his grandfather.

-For those that know us well, we have been living through this journey what seems to be forever; but only since November 2015.
-We even sold our home, furniture, cars and most all our possessions back in 2015 in anticipation of this year in Italy.
+For those that know us well, we have been living through this journey for what seems to be forever; but only since November 2015.
+We even sold our home, furniture, cars, and almost all our possessions back in 2015 in anticipation of this year in Italy.
 Much to our sorrow at the time, we were naive regarding the process of the Italian Consulate and the time it truly takes for the entire process to be completed.

 Arrival in Italy

 But, here we are – in Italy and through two months of our year adventure.
 Here are some highlights of our journey so far.

 Our very first event in Italy was the Teatro dell’ Opera di Roma to see Giuseppe Verdi’s “Rigoletto”.
 This opera was first performed at La Fenice Theater in Venice, on March 11, 1851.
 Verdi is one of our favorites and to date, we have seen one other of his operas while we were in Parma, Italy.

 Being in Rome during Christmas is truly amazing.
 The festivities are everywhere from Christmas markets in Piazza Navona to celebrations in churches throughout the city.
 We attended the lighting of the Christmas tree and the unveiling of the sand nativity at the Vatican.
 The Vatican, Lighting of Tree

 As beautiful as Rome is during Christmas, we were seeing photos of Florence and decided to head there for a few days.
 Florence was one city of many around the world that participated in a light festival.
 It was beyond beautiful and I am so happy we went.
 Of course, while there, we got to reconnect with our friend, Francesca, and stay at our favorite hotel and family, Angelina and Giuseppe from Hotel Angelica!
 Florence Christmas Lights